- April 17, 2014

 "Pixel Puzzles: Japan" is a single-player Kids Simulation game with good graphics and music.
 The game features traditional puzzle gameplay in a Japanese atmosphere, with 19 puzzles ranging from 60 to 350 pieces.
 Players can unlock higher consciousness states for their monk and I-ching powers that give insight into puzzles, while earning 26 Steam Achievements in an interactive play environment.
 Beautiful hand-drawn images and free DLC bonus puzzles add to the experience.

-- No save feature, requiring players to complete puzzles in one sitting, which can be time-consuming.
+- There is no save feature, requiring players to complete puzzles in one sitting or lose progress.

 “I recommend this game for its relaxing quality, beautiful puzzles, and soothing background music.”